CrunchyData/postgres-operator/docs/content/guides/huge-pages.md

 2. How many pages were preallocated?
 Are there any other applications or processes that will be using these pages?
 3. Which nodes have Huge Pages enabled?
 Is it possible that more nodes will be added to the cluster?
 If so, will they also have Huge Pages enabled?

-Once Huge Pages are enabled on one or more nodes in your Kubernetes cluster, you can tell Postgres to start using them by adding some configuration to your PostgresCluster spec (Warning: setting/changing this setting will cause your database to restart):
+Once Huge Pages are enabled on one or more nodes in your Kubernetes cluster, you can tell Postgres to start using them by adding some configuration to your PostgresCluster spec:

+{{% notice warning %}}
+Warning: setting/changing this setting will cause your database to restart.
+{{% /notice %}}

 ```yaml
 apiVersion: postgres-operator.crunchydata.com/v1beta1